ScaleAQ launches FeedStation 2.0

 The launch of FeedStation 2.0 allows anyone who has the expertise to develop additional functionality to ScaleAQ’s renowned central feeding system.

-Every day, Torsvik and his colleagues meet many smart people in the industry, and they have realized that the good ideas do not necessarily always come from the supplier side.
+Every day, the employees of ScaleAQ meet many smart people in the industry, and they have realized that the good ideas do not necessarily always come from the supplier side.

-– If Rita, who works as a farmer at a sea site, develops a solution that calculates the number of kilos of feed in a silo using an image on her phone, she can use this API to add this feature to FeedStation.
+If Rita, who works as a farmer at a sea site, develops a solution that calculates the number of kilos of feed in a silo using an image on her phone, she can use this API to add this feature to FeedStation.
 Then she will automatically have access to a large existing customer group who also might think this is a good idea.
-Maybe they are also willing to pay for her solution, says Torsvik.
+Maybe they are also willing to pay for her solution.

 The same will apply to existing suppliers and development teams of aquaculture companies who want their own custom solutions.